10 Best Camping in The Great Smoky Mountains 2026

 What are the best Smoky Mountain campgrounds with electricity?

-Elkmont and Smokemont campgrounds provide electrical service hookups for medical grade equipment.
-Stick to these two sites in case you want to use the hook-ups since the other campsites do not offer the service.
+Elkmont, Cades Cove, and Smokemont campgrounds provide limited 5-amp electrical service hookups at select accessible sites for medical-grade equipment.
+Greenbrier Campground, outside the national park, offers standard RV hookups.
+Stick to these options in case you want to use the hook-ups since the other campsites do not offer the service.